pau1a/Transcrypt/main.md

 ### Framework Modularity

 The compliance layer separates **control logic** from **application logic**.
-Controls, tests, and question sets live as **data-driven schemas**, versioned and loaded from signed configuration bundles.
-This allows the platform to:
+Controls, tests, and question sets are defined as **data-driven schemas**, versioned and loaded from signed configuration bundles known as **RulePacks**.
+This design allows the platform to:

-- plug in new regulatory frameworks by adding schema files,
+* plug in new assurance or regulatory frameworks by adding schema bundles,
-- update existing control logic without redeploying the codebase, and
+* update existing control logic without redeploying the codebase, and
-- map overlapping controls between frameworks (for example, Cyber Essentials v3.2 (CE) → NIS2 → ISO 27001).
+* map overlapping controls between frameworks (for example, Cyber Essentials v3.2 ↔ NIS2 ↔ ISO 27001).

-All mappings are stored in a normalised meta-model so reporting and dashboards stay consistent across jurisdictions.
+All mappings are stored in a normalised meta-model so reporting and dashboards stay consistent across **frameworks**, regardless of jurisdiction.

+## 3.1 Core Architecture Overview

 ### 3.1.1 System Overview